 It is easy to associate Fervor with the drive and Catharsis with desire.
 Catharsis aim at a not-yet, an ultimate payoff.
 Fervor kicks down the old, the weak, renounces.
 If we strip away the mountains of technical language one can employ for these things: Catharsis makes its way to the sexual act, while Fervor consummates and finishes.
 Fervor desacralizes, rapacious and cruel, but no less true.
 Fervor: to be finished.
 And thereby to be freed from a mandate, available to new horizons

 Force climbs up jaws that are made of teeth.
 Force reaches out to the wind and ties together the incompossible.
 Force assassinates.
 The truth of force is always assassination.
 Force is merciless, even in its holiness.
 Force desacralizes.
 It lays waste to everything, even the most secure foundations.
 This is just one kind of truth - one of four.
 There are four Cardinals of Truth: Ascesis, Catharsis, Force and Power.
 How much confusion has there been over the nature of truth?
 But there is not one truth, nor are there two.
 There are four.
 And force is perhaps the form of truth that reigns supreme in 2016 - at least in some sectors of the world.
-The thing about the four cardinals - about force - is that they ought to be coordinated.
+The Four Cardinals ought to be coordinated, because each has its own unique deficiency.
 Force does not mean very much on its own.
 It can mean something, to a degree, for a while, for certain people.
 Take the example of an underground music scene.
 There is something about these areas where new, as-yet-unnamed styles are forming - in unmarked spaces, basements, warehouses.
 But the value is always fleeting.
 It is always tragic - it always comes to a tragic end.
 Is that the most we can expect?
-Couldn't the four cardinals be coordinated?
+If the Four Cardinals, which are four modes of emancipation, could be coordinated, perhaps a lasting emancipation could be achieved.
 Ascesis: the truth of ego-death.
 Catharsis: the truth of compression or ultimate expression.
 Force: illegal truth.
 Power: the truth of the master.
 There seems to be a promise of the possibility of coordination between these four Cardinals

 [at the time of this post, and the preceding one, Fervor was named Force]

-Rational secularism, Cartesian subjectivity, the fruits of the western tradition of christendom, science and so on.
-This is the same force that allows for artistic avant gardes and new political subjectivities to break ground.
+The Force that produced rational secularism, Cartesian subjectivity, science and so on is the same Force that allows for artistic avant gardes and new political subjectivities to break ground.
 Force is always inspired, but always subtractive, always hysterical.
 Force will always seem illegal, impossible, immoral, uncultivated - but only at first.
 The product of force is always incorporated eventually.
-That is party of what distinguishes FORCE from ASCESIS.
-ASCESIS turns around a paradox that is never resolved and is not new.
-FORCE turns around new paradoxes that are temporary
+That is party of what distinguishes Force from Ascesis.
+Whereas Ascesis turns around a paradox that is never resolved and is not new, Force turns around new paradoxes that are temporary.